On Corner Scattering for Operators of Divergence Form and Applications to Inverse Scattering: Scattering by inhomogeneities with corners in 2D

+However, Lemma~\ref{lem:DecayExact3} implies that this cannot be true and hence $u^{\In}$ is always scattered, except (perhaps) for some specific cases.
+In particular, if $\psi_0=\pi/2$, then the only possible nonscattering case is when $c(x_0)=a(x_0)$; and if $\psi_0\neq\pi/2$, the only possible nonscattering case is when $c(x_0)\neq a(x_0)$ and $u^{\In}$ takes a specific form depending on $\psi_0$ and $\rho_0/\gamma_{0}$ which can be derived from \eqref{eq:TaylorVfirst}. \end{rem}

-Next, we give some consequent results of Theorem~\ref{thm:cornerscatt}, which shows that a wide class of incident waves of interest in applications always scatterer. \begin{cor} Assume that the constitutive material properties $a$ and $c$ satisfy the assumptions in Theorem~\ref{thm:cornerscatt}.
-Any incident field $u^{\In}$ that satisfies either one of the following conditions: \begin{enumerate} \item $\nabla u^{\In}(x_0)\neq 0$, \item $u^{\In}(x_0)\neq 0$ and $\psi_0\neq \pi/2$ or $\rho_0\neq 0$, \end{enumerate} must scatter. \end{cor} \begin{proof} We adopt the notations in the proof of Theorem~\ref{thm:cornerscatt}.
-The first condition $\nabla u^{\In}(x_0)\neq 0$ is equivalent to $N=0$.
-In this case, Theorem~\ref{thm:cornerscatt} along with Remark~\ref{rem:DecayExactN0} implies that $u^{\In}$ will always scatter.
-When the second condition is true, we have $N_0=0$, which implies either $N=0$ or $N=1$.
-If $N=0$, we are back to the case.
-For $N_0=0$ and $N=1$, we know from the proof of Theorem~\ref{thm:cornerscatt} that $\psi_0=\pi/2$ and $\rho_0=0$ are both necessary for $u^{\In}$ to be non-scattered. \end{proof}
+Next, we give some consequent results of Theorem~\ref{thm:cornerscatt}, which shows that for the case when $\psi_0=\pi/2$ a wide class of incident waves of interest in applications always scatter. \begin{cor} Assume that the constitutive material properties $a$ and $c$ satisfy the assumptions in Theorem~\ref{thm:cornerscatt}.
+Then, for the right corner $\psi_0=\pi/2$, any incident field $u^{\In}$ that satisfies either one of the following conditions: \begin{enumerate} \item $u^{\In}(x_0)\neq 0$ and $\nabla u^{\In}(x_0)\neq 0$, \item $u^{\In}(x_0)\neq 0$, $\nabla u^{\In}(x_0)= 0$ and in addition, $a(x_0)\neq c(x_0)$, \end{enumerate} must scatter. \end{cor} \begin{proof} We adopt the notations in the proof of Theorem~\ref{thm:cornerscatt}.
+The first condition is equivalent to $N_0=N=0$.
+Recalling Definition~\ref{defn:Admissible} for the case of $N=0$ and $\psi_0=\pi/2$, then Theorem~\ref{thm:cornerscatt} already implies that $u^{\In}$ is always scattered.
+When the second condition is true, we have $N_0=0$ and $N=1$.
+Then from the discussion in Remark~\ref{rem:Thm5.1-2} we have that $u^{\In}$ is always scattered unless, perhaps, when $c(x_0)=a(x_0)$. \end{proof}

 \begin{thm}[Potential corner scattering] Given $\condt, c\in L^{\infty}(\RR^2)$ satisfying \eqref{eq:gammEllip} and \eqref{eq:gammBound}, let $u=u^{\In}+u^{\Sc}$ be the total field of the scattering problem \eqref{eq:MainGov1}-\eqref{eq:Radiat}.
 Suppose that there is a corner $x_0=[x_0; \mathcal{C}_{\epsilon}(x_0)]$ at the support of $c-1$ which is regular with respect to $a$ and $c$ in the sense of Definition~\ref{def:corReg}.
 Let $\gamma$ be the function as in Definition~\ref{def:corReg} corresponding to $\condt$.
 Assume further that there is a potential jump for $c$ at $x_0$.
 Then the scattered field $u^{\Sc}$ cannot be trivially zero in the exterior of any bounded ball in $\RR^2$ if any of the following conditions is satisfied: \begin{enumerate} \item For all $x\in \mathcal{C}_{\epsilon}(x_0)$ and some constant $\sigma>0$